-Unique Discount Coupons Campaign
+Unique Coupons Campaign

-- Run the Manager
+- Run the Campaign Manager.

-- Add campaign details
+- Add campaign details.

-- Define campaign timeframe
+- Define campaign timeframe.

-- Add custom metadata (optional)
+- Add metadata (optional).

 In the creator, go through the following steps:

-In the first section, provide general details of your coupon campaign.
+Provide general details of your coupon campaign:

 - Name your campaign.